-In MSIS, 2318 culture-positive human cases were reported, and 878 of these contracted the infection in Norway.
-In addition, 708 cases were positive for Campylobacter by PCR, and 218 of these were infected in Norway.
-Altogether, the number of positive cases in humans (culturing+PCR) for 2015 was similar to recent years.
+In MSIS, 2317 culture-positive human cases were reported, and 970 of these contracted the infection in Norway.
+In addition, 1209 cases were positive for Campylobacter by PCR, and of these 471 were infected in Norway, 567 contracted the infection abroad and for 171 of the cases the infection had unknown origin.
+The cases verified by PCR only are not notifiable to MSIS, which may explain the apparent reduction in number of cases in 2015.
+Altogether, the number of positive cases in humans (verified by culturing + verified by PCR) for 2016 was similar to recent years.